Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 <a name="Ex2Task2" />
 #### Task 2 - Configuring the connection to the Database ####

-Now that we have already added a database to our project, we will write in the Web.config the connection string.
+Now that you have already added a database to our project, you will write in the **Web.config** file the connection string.

 1. Add a connection string at **Web.config**.
 To do that, open **Web.config** at project root and replace the connection string named DefaultConnection with this line in the **&lt;connectionStrings&gt;** section: